What is physical activity?

 Here are some great ways to get your heart beating faster:

-- Go for a hike or swim.
+- Go for a swim or bike ride.

 - Play a game of touch football, basketball, or soccer.

-- Play tennis or racquetball.
+- Play tennis, pickleball, or racquetball.

 - Climb stairs.